Welcome to Miami Beach

 Luxurious and vibrant world-famous beaches and culture

 Culture, beaches, nightlife, and palm trees.
 While all of these things are synonymous with life in Miami Beach, there is so much more to the area.
 Connected to mainland Miami by several bridges, Miami Beach is a world-renowned destination for fresh seafood, world-class art galleries, luxurious resorts, stylish boutiques, and endless outdoor recreation.
-Luxurious hotels and glittery condo towers line the beaches in this tropical playground for the elite.
+Luxurious hotels and luxury condo towers line the beaches in this tropical playground for the elite.

 Miami Beach is home to some of the world’s most exclusive real estate, particularly in South Beach, Indian Creek, Star Island, and the Venetian Islands.
 While the high-end golf courses, tennis clubs, and yachting add to the city’s appeal, several family-run restaurants still line the streets serving the same delectable dishes as they have for years, and folks from all walks of life enjoy spending days with their toes in the sand.
 Here, beneath a dense layer of protecting palm trees, paradise on earth has been found.